asen-krasimirov/MJT-Course-FMI-2024/README.md

 ### Homeworks:
 <pre>
 Will be added after Exam Retake is over.
+As well as final project (Spotify).
 </pre>

 ###### * The solutions pass all tests, but there are probablly better and cleaner solutions.